 Pastry: Place flour and butter in food processor and process until it forms crumbs.
 Add cottage cheese and process.
-As soon as the pastry starts to stick together add just enough water so that it forms into a ball.
+As soon as the pastry starts to stick together add just enough water so that it forms into a ball – you may not even need any water, depending how wet your ricotta is.
 Stop motor immediately, tip out, wrap in plastic wrap and chill while you prepare the filling.

 Filling: Cook rice and eggs together in boiling water to cover for 10 minutes.
 Tip into a sieve and allow the rice to drain.
 Put the eggs back in the pan, cover with cold water and leave until cool enough to handle, then peel.
 Remove skin and any bones from fresh salmon, then cut into 1-2cm dice.
 Place in a bowl with the canned salmon (discard skin and bones), the rice, dill and hard-boiled eggs, roughly chopped.
 Mix well and season to taste.